t0nylombardi/t0nylombardi-blog/_posts/2014-11-18-all-you-need-is-love.md

 ---
-title: Parsing An Email List
+title: All you need is love
 date:   2014-11-18
 categories: [ruby]
 tags: [ruby]